table of contents

 - st:

 - Stem.
-Optional: default stem is the dictionary item in morphological analysis.
-Stem field is useful for virtual stems (dictionary words with NEEDAFFIX flag) and morphological exceptions instead of new, single used morphological rules.
+Optional: the default stem is the dictionary item in morphological analysis.
+The stem field is useful for virtual stems (dictionary words with the NEEDAFFIX flag) and for morphological exceptions, in place of new single-use morphological rules.

 feet st:foot is:plural mice st:mouse is:plural teeth st:tooth is:plural